ni/design-system/app/_style/text-capitalization.md

 ## Exceptions

-1. Use title capitalization for Panes that can also be floating panes.
-For example, the panes along the bottom rail of LabVIEW.
+1. Use title capitalization for tabs in panes throughout the IDE.
+For example, the tabs in the navigation pane (on the left), configuration pane (on the right) or the tools pane (along the bottom) along the bottom rail of LabVIEW.
 * Also use the same capitalization when referencing those panes such as in the tools pane for the left rail and the application menu.
 1. When referencing a node/palette category name (or anything in the palette, really) follow the capitalization of the item being referenced.
 * Ex: If you are talking about the “Add” node, use Add.
 If you are talking about adding things, use add.